 While forced arbitration policies are not unusual, they have come under increasing criticism when applied to sexual violence or harassment.
 Workers may be forced to waive their right to file suit or participate in a class action case, instead going to an arbitrator.
 The policy can act to keep serious problems from public knowledge.

 Sexual harassment on the job can affect people’s ability to do their job and move ahead; many people may even face termination if they rebuff unwanted sexual advances.
-People who have been subjected to sex discrimination or a hostile work environment might seek Boca Raton, Florida, sexual harassment legal assistance.
+People who have been subjected to sex discrimination or a hostile work environment might seek South Florida sexual harassment legal assistance.
 A lawyer might be able to help workers seek justice.